Bobscorn/text-sub/README.md

-# Textsub #
+# Text Sub #

-Build a spacesub out of ASCII Symbols and fight in a 2 Player deathmatch.
+Build a submarine out of ASCII Symbols and fight in a multiplayer deathmatch.

 ## Setup Bevy to run in the browser ##